OpenDSA/OpenDSA/RST/en/List/ListDouble.rst

 list version.
-While the code for these methods might be a little longer than their singly linked list counterparts (since there is an extra pointer in each node to deal with), they tend to be simpler.
+While the code for these methods might be a little longer than their singly linked list counterparts (since there is an extra pointer in each node to deal with), they tend to be easier to understand.

 .. inlineav:: dlistInsertCON ss
    :output: show